 Numerous brassicas make good winter production candidates.
 Pac choi is one due to the thickness of its stems, which can endure a measure of freeze damage.
-Asian leafy greens such as komatsuna, mizuna, and tatsoi, as well as other brassica greens such as arugula and mustards, will regrow and can be cut multiple times throughout the Persephone period.
+Pac choi petioles are more likely to become pithy and stringy after being exposed to very low temperatures, if the plants have been held for a long time at a harvestable size.
+Try multiple planting dates and harvest when ready, to ensure they are not over-mature at your desired harvest dates.
+Asian leafy greens such as komatsuna, mizuna, and tatsoi, as well as other brassica greens such as arugula and mustards, will regrow and can be cut multiple times for baby leaf throughout the Persephone period.
 Plants are less likely to incur cold damage when repeatedly harvested at the baby leaf stage, rather than grown to full size, but may experience winter kill if planted too densely.